Sin After Sin: Packaging and artwork

-Sin After Sin was the final Judas Priest album to feature their original "gothic cursive font" logo, though it would be used on later Gull Records reissues of their pre–Sin After Sin material.
+Sin After Sin was the final Judas Priest studio album to feature their original "gothic cursive font" logo, though it would be used on later Gull Records reissues of their pre–Sin After Sin material.

 The mausoleum depicted on the Sin After Sin album cover is based on a photograph of the Egyptianate mausoleum built in 1910 for Colonel Alexander Gordon, located on the grounds of Putney Vale Cemetery in London.
+The artwork is by Rosław Szaybo.

 This was the first (in order of release) of Judas Priest's main albums to be remastered in 2001, which included all of the albums between this and their 1990 Painkiller album.
 The remaster corrected an error in the track listing; "Call for the Priest", which forms one track with "Let Us Prey", had erroneously been listed as forming one track with "Raw Deal" until then.

-Inspired band names
+Influence

 The band Starbreaker, formed in 2005 and led by TNT vocalist Tony Harnell, whose singing style was heavily influenced by Rob Halford in his formative years, named themselves after the song "Starbreaker".

-Germany's Sinner and its vocalist/bassist Mat Sinner, born Matthias Lasch, both derive their names from the song "Sinner".
-In 1997, Mat Sinner formed Judas Priest soundalikes Primal Fear whose lead vocalist Ralf Scheepers had been on a list of singers under consideration as the replacement for Rob Halford.
+The German band Sinner took its name from the song "Sinner", and its vocalist/bassist Mat Sinner, born Matthias Lasch, derived his stage name from the same song.
+In 1997, Mat Sinner formed another band, Primal Fear, whose lead vocalist Ralf Scheepers was considered by Judas Priest as a replacement for Rob Halford during the period that Halford was not in the band.

+The titles of the first two albums by K. K. Downing's band KK's Priest, Sermons of the Sinner and The Sinner Rides Again, were both inspired by the song "Sinner".